-The land is stated at Directors' valuation based on independent professional valuations on the open market value basis using the comparison method, income method and cost method carried out in March 2021.

-Fair value of land is categorised as follows:
+The land is stated at Directors' valuation based on independent professional valuations on the open market value basis using the comparison method, income method and cost method carried out in March 2021 and February/ March 2023.
+Fair value of land is categorised as Level 3.